 1. Run the command CRS\home/install/rootdelete.sh to disable the Oracle Clusterware applications that are running on the cluster node.
-The rootdelete. sh script requires three arguments.
+The rootdelete.sh script requires three arguments.
 If you are running this command on a remote node of the cluster, then use remote as the first argument, otherwise use local as the first argument.
 If the ocr.loc file is on a shared file system, then use sharedvar.
 Otherwise use nosharedvar as the second argument.
-If the Oracle Clusterware home is on a shared file system, then use sharedhome.
-Otherwise, use no sharedhome as the third argument.
+If the Oracle Clusterware home is on a shared file system, then use sharedvar cotherwise, use nosharedhome as the third argument.
 Repeat this step on each node of the cluster from which you want to de-install Oracle Clusterware.

-A node is a local node if you plan to run Steps 2 and 3 on that node.
+Note: A node is a local node if you plan to run step 2 and step 3 on that node.
 Removing shared OCR contents and the Oracle Clusterware home is done on the local node after you complete removal of other nodes in the cluster.

-- Run the script CRS\home/install/rootdeinstall.sh on a local node to remove the OCR.
-You only need to run this script once. - Start OUI.
+- 2. Run the script CRS\home/install/rootdeinstall.sh on a local node to remove the OCR.
+You only need to run this script once. - 3.
+Start OUI.
 In the Welcome page, click Deinstall Products to display the list of installed products.
 Select the Oracle Clusterware home to de-install.